riganti/dotvvm-docs/Pages/business-pack/exporting-data.md

 * `.WithDataType(dataType)` method specifies the data type of the column.
 The possible values are `Text`, `Number`, `Boolean`, `DateTime` and `TimeSpan`.
 * `.WithIgnore()` method excludes the column from the export.
 * `.WithValueTransform<TValue>(v => ...)` allows to pre-process the value in the column before it is exported.
 This allows you to perform any custom conversions.
-* `.WithRule(onWorksheetExporting, onDataExporting, onDataExported)` methods allows you to hook into specific phases of the export.
+* `.WithRule(onDataTransforming, onColumnExporting, onColumnExported, onCellExporting, onCellExported)` methods allows you to hook into specific phases of the export.
 You have access to the worksheet objects and you can perform any customization to the exported file.

 ### Column value providers